RedHat-SP-Security/keylime-tests/TESTING.md

 ```

 Test scenario can be executed in a similar fashion with one change.
 Instead of /keylime/install/configure_tpm_emulator/ you should run /keylime/install/configure_kernel_ima_module/ test.
 This test reboots the system so once it comes up again you should run the test once more to complete the setup.

-Also, be aware that there is a bug in keylime when generating TLS certificates.
-NBDE test systems are configured to CET/CEST timezone which manifests the issue.
-A fix (?) is being applied in install_upstream_keylime/test.sh but even with this change test scenario doesn't work.
-This problem is currently being investigated.